TUG Home | TUGBBS Online Forums | Resort Reviews | Classified Ads | TUG HELP | Advice | Join TUG

 Only a full week can be deposited with Interval International.
 You can lock your unit off and deposit either, or both, suites.
 The request system is based on “comparable value”.
 Do not expect size upgrades unless you are within the 60 day reservation window.
 This is the “Flex Change” period.
 Any deposit will draw anything available irrespective of the unit size you deposit.
 A Guest Suite will pull a 2 bedroom if it’s available.
 Pending Requests cannot be made in this window.
 Simply call and ask for availability.
 If you like it, take it.

 It has been our experience that availability is not identically reflected on the I.I. website and by phone.
 Telephone requests do seem to have access to inventory that is not reflected on the website.
-Of course, SVN members are speaking with a Starwood representative, not I.I.
-How they represent your requests is one of those "black box" issues a Starwood owner must resign themselves to.

-Starwood 72 hour Exclusive:
+Starwood Vacation Network 72 hour Exclusive:

 For the first three days of a Starwood owners deposit, its availability is masked from the rest of the Interval International membership.
 Only a Starwood owner has visibility to another owners deposit.
 It may be selected without contention from the rest of the timeshare world.
 If unclaimed within 72 hours, it is made available. to the I.I. general membership.
 If a Pending Request is active for one of these deposits, it will be filled without it ever seeing daylight.
 The deposited week must otherwise be of "comparable value" for this to occur.
 One cannot expect a Silver Season studio to pull a 2 bedroom Platinum Season.

 Many Starwood owners are reluctant to surrender their home resort week without knowing in advance the outcome of their desired trade.
 Understandable.
-Starwood has made this difficult because of their policy concerning bulk depositing.
-This is best resolved by use of the Request First method.

 However, there is some probability to the exercise.
 Keep in mind that one of the reasons to deposit with the exchange is that the only thing you are certain of is that you do not wish to visit your home resort in a given year.
 A decision does not have to be made about what you do wish to do.